Mihir-Divyansh/Course-Setup/README.md

 <sup> *If you need any help, feel free to message a TA</sup>

-### Setting up WSL (Windows Subsystem for Linux)
-WSL lets you install a Linux operating system (like Ubuntu) directly on your Windows machine.
-Lets you use the Command Line Power of Linux inside of Windows.
-Here is a [link](https://www.geeksforgeeks.org/how-to-install-wsl2-windows-subsystem-for-linux-2-on-windows-10/) to get you started.

-Both dual boot and WSL will work fine, though sir prefers dual boot.
-So it's your pick.

 ## If you have all Apple devices
 Imagine having spent so much money, to spend more money.